-Chakra meditation techniques for beginners will help you to find peace and harmony and is an excellent way to recharge vitality and align/balance/unblock your chakra energy centers.
+This meditation helps you to find peace and harmony and is an excellent way to recharge vitality as you align, balance, and unblock your chakra energy centers.

 - Establish your meditation space – this should be a place where you know you will be undisturbed for about 30 minutes.

-- While we love our pets, please exclude them from your meditation space when you are practicing.
+- While we love our pets, it is important to exclude them from your meditation space when you are practicing.
 The energy will arouse their interest and you may find a dog barking, a cat meowing or their desire the cradle close to you distracts your ability to enter a deeper meditative state.

 - Most importantly be at peace, relax and enjoy the experience.